About Radiofrequency Ablation

 The amount of time it takes for the patient to feel pain relief following their procedure may vary depending on the treatment location.
 Patients should be able to go home on the same day or the next day.
 A follow-up appointment with Dr. Lewis may be required so that he can adjust your treatment plan as needed.
 The procedure results can last anywhere from several months to two years, but radiofrequency ablation can be repeated as a treatment if it is found effective for the patient.

 Diminish Chronic Pain

 When other treatments have failed to manage your pain, radiofrequency ablation may be the next best course of action.
 Dr. Lewis provides this procedure to allow pain relief for his patients experiencing chronic pain.
-To learn more about pain relief with radiofrequency ablation, contact our Frisco, McKinney, or Southlake, TX office to schedule your consultation.
+To learn more about pain relief with radiofrequency ablation, contact our Frisco, TX office to schedule your consultation.